 “It is my respectful submission that until the disciplinary inquiry is finalised, and the review application before the high court is also finalised, the applicant’s suspension should remain,” he said.

-Mdluli’s attorney, Graham Moshoana, could not say yesterday if they would be filing their responding affidavits on Monday or withdrawing the matter based on the high court decision.
+Mdluli’s attorney, Graham Moshoana, could not say on Thursday if they would be filing their responding affidavits on Monday or withdrawing the matter based on the high court decision.

 “Firstly I have not read their (State) affidavit.
 Secondly, I don’t have any instructions to the contrary (to withdraw),” said Moshoana.